TaeryangPark/devblog/_posts/2022-12-30-Direction of 'Word Finder'.md

 ### How can it help

-As mentioned above, labeing 2 similar image and finding difference helps human brain to significantly increase observational power and to increase short-term memory.
+Fiding a little details to determine whether it is wrong or right helps human brain to significantly increase observational power and to increase short-term memories.
+Not only that, remembering something random can help brain to increase concentration.